Python Script for Real-Time Compaction Latency Tracking in Cassandra 4.x/5.x

 except subprocess.TimeoutExpired:

-logger.warning("nodetool timed out.
-Circuit breaker engaged for this cycle.")
+logger.warning("nodetool timed out; circuit breaker skipped this cycle.")

 return None